 - Political Philosophy

 "Nature, Liberty and Ontology: Why Nature Experience Still Exists and Matters in the Anthropocene", in Liberty and the Ecological Crisis: Freedom on a Finite Planet, Eds.
-Christopher J. Orr, Kaitlin Kish & Bruce Jennings, Routledge, 2019.
+Christopher J. Orr, Kaitlin Kish & Bruce Jennings, (New York: Routledge, 2019).

 "Comments on Brook Muller’s 'The Machine is a Watershed for Living In (Reconstituting Architectural Horizons)'", The Pluralist, 11, No. 1, (2016).

 “Environmental Political Theory and the Liberal Tradition” in The Oxford Handbook of Environmental Political Theory, Eds.
 John M. Meyer and Cheryl Hall, (New York: Oxford University Press, 2016).

 "On the Nature of 'Nature': The Real Meanings and Significance of John Stuart Mill’s Misunderstood Essay", Environmental Ethics, 37.
 No. 3, (2015).

 "John Stuart Mill and the Greening of the Liberal Heritage", in Engaging Nature: Environmentalism and the Political Theory Canon, Eds.
 Peter Cannavo and Joseph Lane, (Cambridge, MA: MIT Press, 2014).